 Head lice have been around for ages.
 In fact, since the beginning of our species men have been plagued with this parasite.
 Various cultures have experienced a significant impact from head lice.
 From the ancient Egyptians to the American cowboy, head lice have been bugging humans for centuries.
 How did they treat head lice back when Pharaohs ruled the land?
 What did those western cowboys do to find some relief?
-You may find out they are not so different from us when you dive into the history of head lice.
+You may find out they are not so different from us when you dive into the history of head lice and treatments.

 Walk Like An Egyptian